Tool development using the Tool Maker

 Test Folder Structure

-The tool maker generates three folders within a folder named after your test (e.g., test_basic_call
+The Tool Maker generates three folders within a folder named after your test (e.g., test_basic_call):

 The

-is a simulation of the input container of the QMENTA Platform.
-The Tool Maker will structure the files specified in the estFileInput objects in folders named after their container id, in this caseinput_morphology
+test_basic_call/input_folder/is a simulation of the input container of the QMENTA Platform.
+The Tool Maker will structure the files specified in the TestFileInput objects in folders named after their container id, in this caseinput_morphology.The

-: local representation of the output container, saving files for upload as final results.
+test_basic_call/output_folder/: local representation of the output container, saving files for upload as final results.

 The docker container test can be launched after the local testing is